Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Two-body T-matrix with a separable potential

 \section{Two-body T-matrix with a separable potential}

-Here we review the quantum mechanical framework, developed originally in the Refs.~\cite{Platter:2004he,Platter:2004ns,Platter:2004zs,DL-Canham:2009}, and subsequently used in the study of two-body S-wave bound states for a single-channel (rank 1) attractive local potential which is separable.
-In the momentum space such a model potential can be represented as
+Here, we review the quantum mechanical framework, developed originally in the Refs.~\cite{DL-Canham:2009,Platter:2004he,Platter:2004ns,Platter:2004zs}, and subsequently used in the study of two-body S-wave bound states for the choice of a single-channel (rank 1) attractive local separable potential.
+In the momentum-space, such a model potential is represented as

-where $C_0<0$ is a two-body coupling constant, and the ellipses denote contributions from higher partial waves that do not concern us.
-The separable potential can also be expressed in the form of a projection operator: